Geopandas-xgl/Loess-smoothing/README.md

 The program uses the following R packages:

-- `xlsx`: For reading and writing Excel files.
+- `openxlsx`: For reading and writing Excel files.
 - `msir`: For loess smoothing with standard deviation.
 - `ggplot2`: For creating high-quality plots.